You’re dealing with a young adult now, and that changes things.

 Except, sometimes your college student comes down with something more serious and you may not hear about it if yours is over 18, legally an adult.
 As a parent of this young adult, you don’t have the right to be informed of your student’s visits to the campus health center or closest hospital.

 The doctor or nurse won’t contact you without your student’s permission The hospital will likely suggest your student calls someone, hopefully your kid chooses you.
 Of course, in a life or death situation, the hospital will try to contact you if no one else is with your student, because you are the parent.
-Make sure you’re listed as ICE Mom or ICE Dad in your student’s cell phone (ICE stands for “in case of emergency”).
+Make sure you’re listed as ICE Mom or ICE Dad in your student’s cell phone (ICE stands for “in case of emergency”) or as the Emergency Contact in their Medical ID on their phone.

 This is what can happen: Example 1 A friend went through one of these scary scenarios when her freshman son came down with appendicitis.
 After visiting the campus health center, he was referred to the community hospital.
 No one from the college contacted the parents because legally they couldn’t.
 Her son shared his parents’ phone number with the hospital nurse who called several hours later to tell them he was likely undergoing surgery in the morning.